Using the HQS Qorrelator App

 )

 The QuantumProgram can then be simulated using the backend of the user's choosing.
-For Linux users, the qoqo-quest Backend is recommended for simulations.
+The qoqo-quest Backend is recommended for simulations.
 The following example shows how to run the obtained QuantumProgram on the backend and get the real and imaginary parts of the NMR correlator from the resulting dictionary.

 import numpy as np